github/docs/content/get-started/onboarding/getting-started-with-github-enterprise-cloud.md

 - **{% data variables.product.prodname_ghe_cloud %}**
 - **{% data variables.product.prodname_ghe_server %}**

-The main difference between the products is that {% data variables.product.prodname_ghe_cloud %} is hosted by {% data variables.product.prodname_dotcom %}, while {% data variables.product.prodname_ghe_server %}is self-hosted.
+The main difference between the products is that {% data variables.product.prodname_ghe_cloud %} is hosted by {% data variables.product.prodname_dotcom %}, while {% data variables.product.prodname_ghe_server %} is self-hosted.

 Within the {% data variables.product.prodname_ghe_cloud %} product, there are two different types of account that you can use: